 - Social media channels – Twitter, Facebook and LinkedIn,

 - Paid Facebook ads,

-Since implementing SEO into our communications strategy, we have seen our website traffic nearly double year over year, our pages viewed per session have increased, time on site increased and bounce rate decreased.
+Since implementing SEO into our communications strategy, we have seen our website traffic increase, it doubled in the first year and has been on an upward trajectory since.
+Our pages viewed per session and time on site increased.
 All very positive indicators for us.
 But that is not enough to tell if we are truly successful.
 There are other metrics that we are watching to measure success.
 Those additional KPIs measure the success of our individual pieces of content by tracking how much traffic each one gets, how many keywords each one ranks for and how many social shares we get for each piece of content.
 Here is an example of how an individual content piece is performing:

 Why you need a strategy for SEO in tourism marketing

 80% U.S. travelers use a desktop or laptop when booking, and those same 80% prefer to do all their research online.
 48% of US travelers exclusively use their smartphones to plan and research travel.
 Google has defined four “micro-moments” as key opportunities for your travel business to be discovered in search results that align with the travel customer journey.